 Are there good schools in La Linea?

 Yes.
 La Linea has both Spanish state schools and several concertado (semi-private) schools.
 Families moving from Gibraltar often continue sending children to school in Gibraltar for continuity, which the border location makes practical.
-After July 2026, that commute for children will also become easier.
+After 15 July 2026, that daily crossing for children will also become easier.

 Which barrio has the best restaurants and nightlife?

-Centro, without question.
-The main plaza and the surrounding streets have the highest density of tapas bars, restaurants, and late-night spots.
-La Atunara also has some excellent local seafood restaurants near the port that are worth seeking out specifically for food.
+Centro, by some distance.
+The plazas and surrounding streets have the highest density of tapas bars, restaurants, and late-night spots.
+La Atunara also has excellent local restaurants near the fishing port, including Mesón La Atunara and La Marina Atunara, worth seeking out specifically for port-side dining.